 Between 1303 and 1310 Giotto produced a series of frescoes in a Chapel built by the wealthy banker Enrico Scrovegni.
 Sometimes known as the Arena Chapel the works include paintings of the Angel Gabriel and of the Virgin Mary.
 These paintings are regarded as the great masterpieces of the early Renaissance.

 From 1306 to 1311 he painted frescoes in Assisi using stories from the Golden Legend, a medieval bestseller by Jacobus de Voragine, as his inspiration.

 In 1319 he painted four chapels in the church of Santa Croce in Florence the most notable are his works in the Bardi Chapel and the Peruzzi Chapel.
 The Peruzzi Chapel frescoes were studied by many Renaissance artists, including Michelangelo.

 The Stefaneschi Polyptych was completed in 1320 and is now in the Vatican museum in Rome.
 He travelled to Rome staying for six years and in 1328 he was in Naples where he remained until 1333.

-The Campanile of Florence Cathedral (bell tower) was designed when he was appointed chief architect to the city in 1334 and the Campanile still bears his name.
+The Campanile of Florence Cathedral (bell tower) was designed when he was appointed a the chief architect to the city in 1334 and the Campanile still bears his name.